Meet the researchers and students who work in our lab

 If you are interested in joining our lab as a research assistant, check out our join us page.

-My goals are to go to medical school and specialize in the field of neurology.
-I hope to pursue clinical research involving numerous types of neurological disorders.
+My goals are to go to medical school and specialize in the field of Neurology.
+I hope to pursue clinical research.

 My goal is to attend graduate school and obtain an M.A. in Physician Assistant studies.
 I am interested in the research process as a whole, especially the field of psychology and mental health.

 My goal is to pursue a Ph.D. in Clinical Psychology to research the impact of acculturative stress in immigrant and POC communities.

 Psychology Major; Women’s & Gender Studies Minor; Queer Studies Minor

 My goal is to attend graduate school for Clinical Psychology.
 My dream is to become a certified sex and marriage counselor while raising awareness for comprehensive sex education in Miami-Dade County.

 B.S., Biology & Natural & Applied Sciences

 My goal is to attend medical school and one day become a cardiologist.
 I plan to improve the lives of marginalized populations through medicine and service.

 My goal is to pursue a Ph.D. in Clinical Psychology and enter the Air Force as a clinical psychologist.
 My research interests include suicidal ideation among minority groups and associated protective factors.